 But Brad Bushman, a psychology and communications professor at Ohio State University, takes a broader view.
 Bushman researches the psychological mechanisms behind gun violence: Does having a weapon around make us more aggressive?
 Help!
 I’m Looking at my Phone and I Can’t Stop!
 Whistling Vivaldi (Book review) Here Are 5 Infuriating Examples of Facts Making People Dumber.
 On Monday, I reported on the latest study to take a bite out of the idea of human rationality.

 In a paper just published in Pediatrics, Brendan Nyhan of Dartmouth University and his colleagues showed that presenting people with information confirming the safety of vaccines triggered a "backfire effect," in which people who already distrusted vaccines actually became less likely to say they would vaccinate their kids.
-Unfortunately, this is hardly the only example of such a frustrating response being documented by researchers.
-Nyhan and his coauthor, Jason Reifler of the University of Exeter, have captured several others, as have other researchers.
 Does having choice make us happy?
 6 studies that suggest it doesn’t always.
 We have all been there: standing in aisle five of the supermarket trying to decide which jar of mustard to buy.
 Do we go organic, or for the brand with whole mustard seeds?
 Or do we simply pick the one in the brightest yellow bottle?